ckeditor/ckeditor4/tests/plugins/ajax/manual/optionalcallback.md

 **Expected:** No JavaScript exceptions are logged into the console.

 **Unexpected:** Exception `Uncaught TypeError: callback is not a function` is reported.

+**Note:** Still an error about 404 POST call `POST http://tests.ckeditor.dev:1030/tests/plugins/ajax/manual/post404.html 404 (Not Found)` will be reported, as Bender doesn't handle POST requests.